Circe Meets Odysseus

 Hauling ropes and drawing heavy oars had honed his scarred, sun-burnished deltoids and biceps to perfection.

-He’d killed one of my stags and sheathed his sword on his right thigh.
-He shouldered it as though it were no heavier than a hawk.
+His sword sheathed on his right thigh, he’d killed one of my stags and shouldered it as though it were no heavier than a hawk.
 The nerve of the man!

 Wearing a charming smile, I welcomed him in.
 Close-up, I noticed he had a cleft in his chin.
 He sniffed at the venison stew bubbling in a cauldron on the stove.

-“That smells delicious,” he said.
+“That smells delicious,” said he.
 “A welcome change from squid and seabass.”

 I gave him my special wine.
 He drained it, smacked his lips, and held the glass out for more.
 I refilled it.
 He drank again, but instead of nodding off into a stupor, he unsheathed his sword, pressed me against the wall, and threatened to cut my throat.